 Be friendly, polite and develop a good rapport with your salesperson.
 They could end up pulling a few strings to get you a better deal, especially if it’s the end of the month and they’re trying to make their quota.

 With Lyft, Airbnb, and other interesting ways to make a few bucks on the side becoming more popular, have you considered how else you could use your RV?
 There’s a variety of options out there, like RVShare, Outdoorsy, and RVwithMe to name a few.
 List your RV when it’s not in use, share it with others and see what extra income might pay off your initial investment or improvement plans.

 Many have considered RVing full-time and telecommuting to save on rising house costs across the country.
-This could change your budget and on-going maintenance costs for an RV or camper purchase, so keep that in mind as you begin plotting how you’ll use your RV and the budget you’ll set aside to be comfortable in it.
+This could change your budget and on-going maintenance costs for an RV purchase, so keep that in mind as you begin plotting how you’ll use your RV and the budget you’ll set aside to be comfortable in it.

 That’s why it’s important to take risks in negotiation.
 Start low, very low, half the asking price.
 If they recognize you know what you’re talking about, and you’re interested in the RV, you will be surprised at some concessions the dealer may make.

 Your salesperson will throw many incentives at you to sweet-talk you into the deal and avoid the best RV prices for your budget.
 If the amenities add inherent value, it may be worth spending a bit more but forget about the free pair of sunglasses or seat warmers and hold out for the real incentives.

 When closing the deal or looking for a bargaining chip, ask for a real incentive, such as free oil changes for a year or interior upgrades, make the temptation worth it.
 If the incentives aren’t worth it, the overall price tag on the RV you’re looking at aren’t worth it either.